Who we are

 Digital Schoolhouse was ready to provide a solution.
 With seed funding from the Mayor of London's Schools Excellence Fund (LSEF) and expertise from Mark Dorling and Shahneila Saaed, the DSH programme was to be rolled out across the UK.

-By helping teachers to explore and innovate ways to approach the new curriculum, as well as developing resources and CPD training, Digital Schoolhouse was welcomed with open arms.
+By helping teachers to explore and innovate ways to approach the new curriculum, as well as developing resources and CPD training, Ukie's Digital Schoolhouse was welcomed with open arms.

-With 9 Schoolhouses in 2014, the programme has now grown to 34 Schoolhouses, with a projected reach of 18,000 pupils and 2000+ teachers over the next academic year.
+Starting with only 9 Schoolhouses in 2014, our network is now 55 strong and predicted to reach 32,000 pupils and 7000+ teachers over the next academic year.